brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 You may be asking yourself

-> "Jezz, but what are the chances of a failure happening right at THAT moment?!"
+> "But what are the chances of a failure happening right at THAT moment?!"

 If that's the case, I'll suggest that you instead ask